-Two performance experiments were conducted with growing-finishing pigs to determine the effects of adding various levels of wheat screenings to mash-type diets based upon corn and soybean meal when the diets also contained field peas and ground canola seed.
-Rate of gain was comparable for all treatments containing field peas and ground canola seed (0, 20, 40, or 60% wheat screenings).
+In confinement, pigs receiving the corn/soy external control diet also grew faster (P<.03) and were more efficient (P<.01) than pigs receiving peas, canola, and screenings.
+Rate of gain was comparable for all treatments containing field peas and full-fat canola seed (0, 20, 40, or 60% wheat screenings).
 However, substituting increasing levels of wheat screenings (up to 60% of the diet) increased the feed required per unit of gain (P<.05).

-Meat color was influenced by diet (P<.01)
+Meat color was the only carcass criteria influenced by diet (P<.01), which declined as dietary level of screenings increased.